 However, if you have someone wiling to do it for a small fee and you know they are capable of this work, then yes, it might fix the missing 16MB VRAM (the G4 1.25Ghz model has 32MB VRAM) and the video output issue.

-However the video output is still the same.
-It's scrambled.
-Actually, nothing for better or worse changed after I removed the chip and the components.
-I 'm still able to get desktop access over VNC connection.
-When I leave Mac mini running for hours it doesn't get abnormally hot.
-Everything works perfectly normal, except video output.
+However the video output is still the same scrambled.
+Actually, nothing has changed after I removed the chip and the components.
+I'm still able to access it over the VNC connection though.
+When I leave it running for hours it doesn't get too hot.
+Everything works normal except video output.

-I think I have one more option: Reheating the ATI chip with the heat gun so that any possible disconnected pins connect and the corrosions if there are any, are eliminated.
+I think I have one more option: Reheating the ATI chip with the heat gun so that any possible disconnected pins reconnect and the corrosions are eliminated if there are any.
 Is it advisable?
-What is the best thing to do here?
+What's the best thing to do here?